mozilla-services/docs/source/server-devguide/code.rst

 Every project should have a Makefile with these targets:

-- **build**: used to build the project inplace and all its dependencies.
+- **build**: used to build the project in-place and all its dependencies.
 - **test**: used to run all tests and produce tests coverage and lint reports.
 - **build_rpms**: used to build all RPMs for the project.